 , which interacts with smartctl

 itself.
-In the Enterprise Edition, you can find and configure the agent rule under Setup -> SMART harddisk monitoring (Linux).
+In one of the commercial Checkmk editions, you can find and configure the agent rule under Setup -> SMART harddisk monitoring (Linux).
 Further plug-ins are smart_stats

 , which monitors health statistics, and smart_temp